mllam/neural-lam/README.md

 ```
 python train_model.py --model hi_lam_parallel --graph hierarchical ...
 ```

+Checkpoint files for our models trained on the MEPS data are available upon request.

 ## Evaluate Models
 Evaluation is also done using `train_model.py`, but using the `--eval` option.